 - Sitters—Provide a comforting presence to patients who are restless or agitated, ensuring their safety.

 - Veterans—Provide support to veterans who are hospice patients.
-You are able to relate to your fellow veterans in a special way due to your shared military experience.
+You can relate to your fellow veterans in a special way due to your shared military experience.